 Valladolid is an old colonial town, nearly 500 years old in fact.
-It is situated halfway between the city of Merida and the popular resort town of Cancun.
+It’s situated halfway between the city of Merida and the popular resort town of Cancun.
 It’s much quieter and smaller than both of these better-known destinations but there are actually plenty of things to do in Valladolid, Mexico.
 Plus, it makes for a very convenient home base for visiting sites like Chichen Itza and the mystical cenotes in the area.

 Some may argue that being less touristy is exactly why it should be a stand-alone destination for those looking for a more authentic Yucatan experience.
 If you like the idea of staying in a charming, authentic-feeling Mexican Pueblo Magico (Magic Town) close to plenty of sights and with a good selection of activities and restaurants then we suggest you check out Valladolid, Yucatan.